tatianegercina/FinTech/01-Lesson-Plans/03-Python/3/LessonPlan.md

 ### Overview

 This lesson focuses on financial functions, file I/O, and working with CSVs.
-Students will practice basic financial analysis principles in the context of both internal (hard-coded) and external (file I/O) manipulation of data.
+Students will practice basic financial analysis skills in the context of both internal (hard-coded) and external (file I/O) manipulation of data.

 ### Class Objectives

 By the end of class, students will be able to:

-* Recap previous Python concepts and implementations: variables, conditionals, lists and dicts, for loops, and functions.
 * Define time value of money and explain how it relates to net present value via discounted future values/cash flows.
 * Perform basic financial analysis from user-defined financial functions (NPV).
-* Import additional Python libraries, both standard and custom.
+* Import standard and custom Python libraries.
 * Read and write text files.
 * Identify tabular data and its form.
 * Read and write CSV files.